-The Secretary shall be appointed by the Nevada Department of Public Safety, Records and Technology Division.
-It will be the duty of the Secretary to enter in the proper books all resolutions, minutes and proceedings of the NCJIS Advisory Committee.
-He/she shall conduct correspondence relating to the NCJIS Advisory Committee.
+The Secretary shall be appointed by the Nevada Department of Public Safety, Records and Technology DivisionGeneral Services Division.
+It will be the duty of the Secretary to enter in the proper books all resolutions, minutes and proceedings of the NCJIS Advisory Committee in accordance with NRS 241.
+He/she shall conduct correspondence relating to the NCJIS Advisory Committee, send meeting invitations, meeting agendas, and arrange for meeting locations.